KosinskiLab/pyTME/doc/quickstart/matching/fitting.rst

         --output-format alignment \
         --output-prefix 6HMS_fit

-The postprocessing tool offers a range of additional features to enable subvoxel precision such as peak oversampling via ``--peak_oversampling``  and local optimization via the ``--local_optimization`` flag.
+The postprocessing tool offers a range of additional features to enable subvoxel precision such as peak oversampling via ``--peak-oversampling``  and local optimization via the ``--local-optimization`` flag.
 The output of fitting is shown below.
 The left side shows the map and `6HMS_mod.pdb`, the right side the output of |project|.

 .. image:: ../../_static/quickstart/fitting_erroneous.png